Dave E. Satterfield Jr.: Biography

-Satterfield attended Richmond College at the University of Richmond, where he was a three-year starter on the basketball team from 1913 to 1916.
-After graduation, he served as the head coach for the Spiders basketball team in 1917–1918, compiling a record of 3–6.
+Born in Richmond, Virginia, on September 11, 1894, Satterfield attended the public schools and then Richmond College at the University of Richmond, where he was a three-year starter on its basketball team, the Spiders, from 1913 to 1916.
+After graduating from the University's law department in 1916, he was admitted to the bar and commenced practice in Richmond.